Yuri Lyubimov: Life and career

 After Vysotsky's death in 1980, all of Lyubimov's productions were banned by the Communist authorities.
 In 1984, he was stripped of Soviet citizenship.
 Thereupon he worked abroad before returning to the Taganka Theatre in 1989.
 His staging of Eugene Onegin premiered in the Taganka on his 85th birthday to much critical acclaim.

 While in the West he maintained a busy directing career.
 In the United States he directed Crime and Punishment at Arena Stage and Lulu at the Lyric Opera of Chicago.
 In 1983 he directed Crime and Punishment in London, winning the Evening Standard Award for Best Director, in 1985 he directed St Matthew Passion at La Scala.
 His effort to re-stage his famous The Master and Margarita at the American Repertory Theater failed to materialize because of a disagreement with the management of that company.
 In 1989, his Russian citizenship was restored.

 In June 2011, before a performance of Bertolt Brecht's play The Good Person of Szechwan in Czech, the actors of Taganka refused to rehearse unless they were paid first.
 Lyubimov paid the money and left the theatre.
 "I've had enough of this disgrace, these humiliations, this lack of desire to work, this desire just for money", he said.
 Lyubimov retired from the theatre the following week.
 Two leading actors of theatre, Dmitry Mezhevich and Alla Smirdan, as well as some administrative assistants, followed Lyubimov.
-His dramatization of Dostoyevsky's Demons premiered the next year.
+His dramatization of Dostoevsky's Demons premiered the next year.

 In June 2013 Lyubimov staged Alexander Borodin's opera Prince Igor at the Bolshoi Theatre, which was warmly received by audiences and critics.
 The new Prince Igor is shorter, with Lyubimov cutting out some parts of the opera.
 According to Vassily Sinaisky, the Bolshoi chief conductor, such a new structure of the opera was conceived to make it more dynamic and intense.

 Lyubimov staged over 100 dramas and operas.
 "People tried to stick me with the label of political theater.
 But that's wrong.
 I was engaged in an aesthetic, in the expansion of the palette — what shades could be added in working with space and style," he says.
 Leonardo Shapiro concludes that "Lyubimov is probably best known for his daring theatrical adaptations of poetry and novels and his successful (and sometimes unsuccessful) run-ins with Soviet Premiers and Ministers of Culture over forbidden material."

 As an actor, he performed in 37 plays and 17 films, and several remain classics.

 Vladimir Vysotsky dedicated some of his famous songs (including "It's Not Evening Yet") to Yuri Lyubimov.

 Lyubimov, a director who dominated Russian theatre for half a century, died at 97, after being admitted to the Botkin Clinic in Moscow with heart failure.